Azure/azure-powershell/src/ResourceManager/KeyVault/documentation/upcoming-breaking-changes.md

 **Set-AzureKeyVaultCertificateIssuer**
 - The -IssuerProvider has become mandatory.

-**Set-AzureKeyVaultSecretAttribute**
-- This cmdlet will be combined with Set-AzureKeyVaultSecret and the -PassThru will be removed.

 **Undo-AzureKeyVaultCertificateRemoval**
 - The output of this cmdlet has changed from CertificateBundle to PSKeyVaultCertificate.